Kentledge

-Kentledge or kentledge weights are slabs or blocks of concrete or iron (usually pig iron, sometimes with a cast-in handle to assist moving).
+Kentledge or kentledge weights are slabs or blocks of concrete or of iron (usually pig iron, sometimes with a cast-in handle to assist moving).
 They are used within ships or boats as permanent, high-density ballast.
-They may also be used as counterweights in cranes such as tower cranes or swing bridges as is found in the Victoria Swing Bridge.
-On construction sites, prior to the erection of a building, static load testing may use a large number of kentledge stacked onto a platform.
-This platform is used to drive piles into the ground beneath to test the integrity of the foundation.
+They may also be used as counterweights in cranes such as tower cranes or swing bridges like the Victoria Swing Bridge in Edinburgh.
+On construction sites, prior to the erection of a building, static load testing may use a large number of kentledges stacked onto a platform.
+This platform serves to drive piles into the ground beneath to test the integrity of the foundation.